 The historic, tree-edged Pemberton Pool is a tranquil place for kids to cool off.

-Visit the newly opened Jaspers whisky bar
+Visit Jaspers whisky bar

 This chic establishment, which is named after WA author Craig Silvey’s novel, Jasper Jones (the film-adaptation was shot in and around Pemberton), opened in 2020.
 Order an international whisky or bourbon and some locally sourced food and settle in beside the pot belly fire.

 Tip: beyond the Chesterfield couches, look for the piece of floor lined with Australian 2-cent pieces.
 Jaspers also has cabin accommodation out back.